 Dr. David Divins of the Consortium for Ocean Leadership presents Special Awards to the winning projects at 2014 Intel International Science and Engineering Fair.
+Photo Credit: Consortium for Ocean Leadership.

 Note from the Research Board Chair

 Dr. Rita Colwell, University of Maryland and Johns Hopkins University